mahaliahr/research-notes/src/site/notes/published/phd-live-about-page.md

 ### About PhD-Live

 ### How it works

-PhD Live is built from my evolving collection of notes, managed locally in Obsidian and published automatically as a living website.The system is based on an adapted version of the open-source Digital Garden Eleventy framework - a toolkit that transforms a folder of Markdown notes into a browsable, interlinked network of ideas.
+PhD Live is built from my evolving collection of notes, managed locally in Obsidian and published automatically as a living website. [^1]
 I have built on this to support live tracking, session logging, and real-time reflection as part of my research workflow.

 Each type of note serves a different role: